Goldman Sachs 10,000 Women Initiative (Rwanda)January 2008 - August 2015

 Marie Claire Uwamahoro: Marie Claire is married with seven children.
 She started her farm in 2007 with one cow.
 In addition to keeping cows, Marie Claire has won a tender to supply breakfast, lunch and dinner to a school with 815 students.
 Some products provided are from her farm, such as milk, fruits, and vegetables.
 To improve her farms’ milk production, she has reduced the number of cows and purchased better breeds.
 Hear Marie Claire’s story here.

 Jacqueline Kabaharira: Jacqueline is married with five children.
 She opened her tailoring business in 2005 with one sewing machine.
-She graduated in 2011 from the Goldman Sachs 10,000 Women Entrepreneurship Certificate Program, and was a business plan award winner.
-Since this video was created, Jacqueline has started specializing in products for hotels and offices.
-Recently, she won a national handicraft competition organized by the Rwanda Ministry of Industry and Commerce (MINICOM).
+She graduated from the program in 2011 and was a business plan award winner.
+Since this video was created, Jacqueline started specializing in products for hotels and office and won a national handicraft competition organized by the Rwanda Ministry of Industry and Commerce.
 She was awarded “Best in Competition” and was given a space in the Ikaze showroom for Rwandan handicraft products.
-Since being placed in the showroom, her customer base has increased.
 Hear Jacqueline’s story here.